psomervuo/protaxfungi/README.md

 Things to set before running PROTAX:

-1) Get sequence data files and taxonomy tree.
+## 1) Get sequence data files and taxonomy tree.

 Directory 'model' contains files with the name 'paramsR.levelL', where R is 'its1', 'its2', or 'itsfull'.
 For each sequence region there are parameters for all taxonomy levels, i.e. L=2..7 (level 1 represents kingdom but it is excluded since the classification starts directly from Fungi node in kingdom level).
 Levels are 2:phylum, 3:class, 4:order, 5:family, 6:genus, and 7:species.
 Model parameters are trained for UNITE sequence data and taxonomy using USEARCH version usearch10.0.240_i86linux32.

-User should put sequence data and taxonomy tree in the directory 'model'.
+Put sequence data and taxonomy tree in the directory 'model'.
 The needed files are:
 - reference sequences in FASTA format for each sequence region: its1.fa, its2.fa, itsfull.fa.
 When models have been trained, ITS1 and ITS2 regions have been extracted using ITSx software and only those sequences have been used which represent full ITS region, i.e. both ITS1 and ITS2 have been extracted from the original sequence.
 - ref.tax[2..7] files contain sequence ID and taxon name pairs for each taxonomy level (one line per sequence ID)
 - rseqs[2..7] files contain the list of reference sequence IDs for each taxonomy node (one line per taxon)